SpektraSystems/MCW-IoT-and-the-Smart-City/README.md

 At the end of this hands-on lab, you will be better able to build an end-to-end IoT solution that processes and analyzes data both in the field and in the cloud.

 ## Azure services and related products
-- Azure Data Factory
 - Azure IoT Hub
+- Azure IoT Edge
 - Azure Stream Analytics
-- Azure HDInsight
-- Azure Spark & Spark SQL
+- Azure Time Series Insights
 - Azure Storage
+- Azure Event Hub
+- Azure Service Bus
-- Power BI
+- Visual Studio
+- Visual Studio Code

 ## Azure solutions
 Internet of Things